Wintermute0110/plugin.program.AEL.dev/NOTES.md

     2. User chooses the primary and secondary ROM languages.

-    3. Other tags like (Rev) are used to choose the preferred ROM.
+    3. Other tags like (Rev) are used to choose the preferred Parent in the set.

     4. PClone groups are reordered according to the user preferences.

-    5. `i_cloneof` is updated to reflect the new parent.
+    5. `i_cloneof` is updated to reflect the new Parent of each set.

-    6. The file roms_<Launcher_name>_PClone_index.json is create.
-This file is used when rendering the PClone group window.
+    6. The file `roms_<Launcher_name>_PClone_index.json` is created.
+       This file is used when rendering the PClone group list when the user select the context menu "Show clone ROMs".

-    7. To render the Parent ROMs in PCLONE mode open the ROMs database and render only the Parents.
+    7. To render the Parent ROMs in PCLONE launcher display mode open the ROM JSON database and render only the Parent ROMs.

+A report of the PClone group generation should be generated so the user can check for errors or unwanted configurations.

 **Potential problems**

  * What if the parent of a PClone group is a Missing ROM?

-   1. If all ROMs in the PClone group are Unknown choose the Parent as usual.
+   1. If all ROMs in the PClone group are Missing choose the Parent ROM as usual.

-   2. Otherwise, short the ROMs in the group accouring to the user preferences and choose the first Have or Unknown ROM as Parent.
+   2. Otherwise, short the ROMs in the group according to the user preferences and choose the first Have or Unknown ROM as Parent.

- * What if the user wants to force an specific Parent?
+ * What if the user wants to force a specific Parent?
 How to do this?

    1. The Parent can be changed with the ROM Region and ROM Language settings.